 Buzzfeed has a quizzes feature.
 They're not usually tests of knowledge per se, but rather polls that offer some interactive feature by attempting to describe your life in some way based on your answers.
 Scroll through their list of most recent quizzes and you can see exactly this.
 While they are meant to be fun and playful, my descriptors include vapid and uninspired on a generous day.
 But, it's important to note both that they are certainly a window into pop culture and fast-changing societal beliefs, and also that Buzzfeed has done a phenomenal job promoting them.
 After scrolling past plenty of Buzzfeed quizzes, I managed to find a single one that actually related to something more substantive.
 It's part of a weekly series, "Do You Know What Happened In The News This Week" that tests your current events knowledge.

 Last week, Gail Collins published a Buzzfeed-style quiz in the New York Times Opinion section, "Take Your Hillary Temperature".
 I do not think this reader-writer communication style is going anywhere soon.
 I do believe, however, that this method can actually be a subtle and fun way of getting your news.
 Instead of simply presenting facts or relevant parties' opinions, that information is provided in a different form.
-It's fun because it's interactive and tailored to the reader, while potentially also offering the same information as a traditional news article.
+It's fun because it's interactive and tailored to the reader, while potentially also offering the same information as a traditional opinion article.
 Instead of "Republicans accuse Clinton of mishandling the Benghazi situation, while her detractors from the left say she's too hawkish," Collins offers the reader the same information (albeit requiring the reader to do a fair amount of inductive reasoning in the more subtle answers) behind the cloak of your own prospective opinion.

 The failure of this method, however, is that while there may be nuance within one or more of the options, (although this is almost exclusively found in Collins' serious political answers), there's no nuance across them.
 This is why quiz authors typically provide an opt-out choice.
 For example, the reader is prompted for the "thing I like most about Hillary Clinton."1 The opt-out answer is "She has a dog named Seamus," which appeals to two very different types of readers: The fun-only or otherwise ignorant readers, along with those with whom the other three answers don't resonate.
 The other options, while more serious, have equally little character: